 ‘I have a suggestion for this Saturday.’

-Susan liked Rita’s suggestions.
-Ever since they’d become flatmates the year before, they’d agreed that about once a month they’d take a train trip, to get away from their jobs and from London living.
+Harriet liked Rita’s suggestions.
+Ever since they’d become flatmates the year before, they’d agreed that about once a month they would take a train trip, to get away from their jobs and from London living.
 Each time they chose a town or place and explored it.
 They took it in turns to suggest destinations.

 ‘Deal.
 It’s a seaside town, in Kent.
-It’ll take a bit longer than we usually do – it’s nearly an hour and a half – but I think it’ll be worth it.
+We can catch the HS1 train from St Pancras.
 There’s a pier and a long beach, so we can walk by the sea and breathe in some clean air.
 And there’s a town centre with lots of independent shops and places to eat, so we should be able to browse our way around and do a bit of shopping.’

 ‘Let’s look at the pier first,’ she said, knowing that once Rita had found a shopping street she would never leave it.
 ‘You promised me some sea air.’